-St. Catherine’s places high value on excellent Early Years Practice in Nursery, Reception and across the school.
+St. Catherine’s places high value on excellent Early Years Practice in our Nurseries for two and three-year-olds, our Reception classes, and across the school.

 The Areas of Learning

 There are seven areas of learning and development, all of which are important and inter-connected.
 Three areas are particularly crucial for igniting children’s curiosity and enthusiasm for learning, and for building their capacity to learn, form relationships and thrive.
 These three prime areas, are:

 Communication and language;

 Communication and language development underpins all seven areas of learning and development.
 It involves giving children meaningful opportunities to experience a rich language environment, through the introduction of new vocabulary, frequent opportunities for reading and experiencing a wide range of texts; to develop their confidence and skills in expressing themselves; and to speak and listen in a range of situations.

 Personal, social and emotional development;

 Personal, social and emotional development involves helping children to develop a positive sense of themselves, and others.
 This development is crucial for children to lead happy and healthy lives, and it is fundamental to their cognitive development.
 Children will learn to; form positive relationships and develop respect for others; develop social skills and learn how to manage their feelings; understand and regulate their behaviour in different situations; and to have confidence in their own abilities.
 Children will also learn to how to look after their bodies, including developing an awareness and understanding of healthy eating and managing their personal needs.

 Physical development involves providing opportunities for young children to be active and interactive; and to develop their co-ordination, gross and fine motor control and movement.
 Children are provided with repeated and varied opportunities to explore and play in a range of situations to allow them to develop their physical literacy and skills with proficiency, control and confidence.